CML MediaLit Kit

 Like a map for a journey, the CML MediaLit Kit™ provides a vision and directions for successfully introducing media literacy in classrooms and community groups from preK to college.
-It offers a systematic way of constructing curriculum that is modular, flexible and scaleable -- and that meets 21st century needs.
+It offers a systematic way of constructing curriculum that is modular, flexible, replicable, measurable and scaleable -- and that meets 21st century needs.
 All of CML's recent research and development work is contained in the Kit.

 The CML MediaLit Kit™ provides, for the first time, an accessible, integrated, research-based teaching strategy needed to assist schools and districts in organizing and structuring teaching activities using a media literacy lens.
 Based on longstanding theoretical foundations and a research-based approach, education tools contained in the CML MediaLit Kit™ reflect a philosophy of empowerment through education and articulate the key components of an inquiry-based media literacy education.

 The cornerstone of CML's approach rests with its basic framework, called Questions/TIPS (Q/TIPS), which feature the Five Core Concepts and the Five Key Questions of Media Literacy for both deconstruction or consumers of media, as well as construction or producers of media.
 (CML's Five Key Questions of Media Literacy for construction or producers of media are available in the second edition of CML's ground breaking book, Literacy for the 21st Century.
 The Empowerment Spiral, contained in both editions of Literacy for the 21st Century, provides a guide to decision-making and action.)